top of page

 The material that covers the substrate or structure on the floor can be considered an enabler or a disabler.
 This means that the type of flooring you choose can either enhance or hinder the performance of your speakers, a concept that is often overlooked but crucial to understand.

-How can the floor covering be a disabler?
+How can your flooring be a disabler?

 Let’s examine a carpeted floor.
 It will put two layers of spongy material between the speakers and the substrate.
 Regardless of how heavy the speaker is, these two spongy layers will destabilize the speaker, allowing the cabinet to move when playing music.
 This will do two things: 1.
 Create a tail-wagging-the-dog scenario, where primarily the bass driver’s pistonic movement will become compromised when the structure it is moving against is not utterly stable.
 2. Because we are playing back a stereo signal, the left and right speakers will play both common and discrete music signals.
 Each speaker will be displaced independently from the other, causing any common left and right music signal to no longer play as one.
 One obvious example to think about here is the bass impact being compromised.
 The delicate timing of discrete left or right signals related to the other channel will no longer be in phase with that channel.
 Think here about a potentially beautifully big and quiet soundstage that never reaches its potential or maybe the natural decay of a flute on the left side of the orchestra that never makes it over to the right side of the stage, covering up the naturalness of the recorded space.
 With common or discrete signals, the carpeted flooring scenario has disabled the system’s potential and, consequently, your investment’s value.
-Another disabler carpeted flooring will bring is decoupling the speaker from the substrate.
-The speaker has a lot of energy; efficiently sinking that energy into the floor can be very good.
-Two layers of spongy material is exactly the opposite of an efficient energy transfer method.
-Of course, this is a wide-open topic of debate.
-In my experience, decoupling the speaker with the various means available brings too many drawbacks to both setup and stability, while efficiently coupling the speaker to the floor offers a lot of potential performance to access.

 Stiff flooring that interfaces the speaker to the substrate provides the stability to hold the speaker firmly in place while playing music.
 A rock-solid structure for a driver motor mechanism to function within will improve the driver's efficiency and clean piston motion.
 Transient behavior and “slam” will be greatly improved over a compliant flooring type.
 This stability will also mean that the speaker will remain stable in space and not change position relative to the other speaker, maintaining whatever alignment has been determined through the setup process.
 During the setup process, this type of stability can provide a considerably cleaner music signal for the setup person to work with.
 Finer and more precise driver relationships can be developed with a cleaner music signal, leading to a more complete and thrilling version of what an audio system can produce.